 In this segment, we have a look at the exhibition and meet up with the curator of the show, Michiko Kono, who talks about the artist, her work, the concept of the exhibition and the artworks on display.

 Beatriz Milhazes has created the four new paintings expressly for the show at Fondation Beyeler.
 As she already pointed out in the interview VernissageTV did with the artist in Miami Beach, the paintings are devoted to the subject of the four seasons.
 It’s the first time Beatriz Milhazes determined the subject of the works in advance of the painting process.

 The exhibition project is curated by Michiko Kono, assistant curator at the Fondation Beyeler.
 The show runs until April 25, 2011.
-Press release and photo gallery are available after the jump.
+Press release and photo gallery are available below.

 Beatriz Milhazes at Fondation Beyeler.
 Walkthrough and interview with Michiko Kono.
 Riehen / Switzerland, February 2, 2011.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.

 The Brazilian artist Beatriz Milhazes is one of the most highly regarded women artists on the international scene.
 The basic motifs in her oeuvre are drawn from the abundance of the tropical environment and the history and culture of her native country.
 This is reflected in vivid compositions based on arabesques, floral and abstract ornamentation, geometric shapes, and rhythmical patterns in brilliant, magnificent colors.